cbCielblanc/deckbuilding/ui/README.md

 - Support drag and drop of cards and show dialogs (`CardButton`, `MarketDialog`).
 - Present tutorial hints through `TutorialOverlay`.

 `HandUI`, `BoardUI`, `BiomeShopUI` and `MarketDialog` update text labels, spawn buttons and react to button presses.
-They do not expose functions; instead they listen for signals like `hand_changed` or `auction_open` to refresh their content. `LobbyMenu` manages the network lobby by connecting to `NetworkManager` signals. `MainMenu` transitions to the lobby or tutorial scenes.
+They do not expose functions; instead they listen for signals like `hand_changed` or `auction_open` to refresh their content. `LobbyMenu` manages the network lobby by connecting to `NetworkManager` signals. `MainMenu` transitions to the lobby or tutorial scenes and keeps the window in a 1280×720 launcher mode.
+When a game starts, both menus switch the display to exclusive fullscreen at 1920×1080.
+These size changes are skipped when running from the editor to avoid "Embedded window" warnings.

 ## Public APIs
 Only `TutorialOverlay` exposes calls so other nodes can show or hide tips when needed.